Diversified exposure to emerging markets, seeking to capture value and growth

 Portfolio attribution

-The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in February 2025.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up technical (price momentum), growth, and valuation factors were positive indicators in February.
-Competitive strength and corporate events were negative indicators.
-Our top-down country/sector aggregate and macroeconomic factors were positive indicators while currency was neutral.
+The Causeway Emerging Markets Fund ("Fund"), on a net asset value basis, outperformed the Index in March 2025.
+We use both bottom-up "stock-specific" and top-down factor categories to seek to forecast alpha for the stocks in the Fund's investable universe.
+Our bottom-up valuation, growth, and corporate events factors were positive indicators in March.
+Our technical (price momentum) and competitive strength factors were negative indicators.
+Our top-down macroeconomic, country/sector aggregate, and currency factors were negative indicators in March.

 Quarterly Investment Outlook